 Some write pieces based on their military experience and some don’t.
 “We make the assumption that it’s fiction,” Robino-West said.
 “We just talk about the writing.”

 Some participants self-publish or post their story on the Nebraska Warrior Writers website.
-Others have broken into print in publications such as Nebraska Life Magazine.
-The actress Alfre Woodard read one of Robino-West’s pieces on a New York stage.
+Others have broken into print in publications such as Nebraska Life Magazine, and one of Robino-West’s pieces was even read aloud on the New York stage by actress Alfre Woodardon.
 Others prefer to write only for themselves.

 The last hour of each session is reserved for sharing and constructive feedback.
-Sharing at workshops isn’t required, said Seib, but most eventually do share.
+Sharing at workshops isn’t required, as Seib explained, but most eventually do share.
 “Some will just sit there for a year and write but never share.
 The more they listen and the more they write, the more they are willing to share, and soon it all comes flowing out.”

 One veteran swore he would never write about his Vietnam experience, said Robino-West.
 “But we’ve had three good stories from him.
 Over the years, he’s really opened up.”

-Doctors and psychiatrists from the Veterans Administration routinely refer patients to Nebraska Warrior Writers, said Seib.
+Seib said that doctors and psychiatrists from the Veterans Administration routinely refer patients to Nebraska Warrior Writers.
 “A lot of participants still have a lot of issues.
 If it’s not PTSD, it’s anger about the way they were treated when they came back from the war and the lack of support from the community.”

 But, he said, “they are getting to the point in their lives where they want to express what happened to them.
 We hope to give them enough comfort to know they don’t need to keep it bottled up as they have for so many years.
 When they are finally able to share, it’s an amazing thing.”